An overview of outsourcing software development to Mexico

 If you are happy to go ahead, then as is the case with any outsource project, it’s important to maintain the following processes:

 - Regular communication.
-Keep in close contact with the project lead and other members as the team as much as needed to ensure what your team needs is communicated to them;
+Keep in close contact with the project lead and other members of the team as much as needed to ensure your needs are communicated to them;

-- Have someone on your side, such as a CTO, oversee the work.
+- Have someone on your side, such as a CTO or onshore project manager, oversee the work.
 Leaving this to a non-technical team member could result in costly mistakes and misunderstandings down the road;

 - Make sure milestones are hit, or any delays on either side are fully explained and understood.

-Whether you are working with developers in Mexico, Canada, India or Indonesia, these challenges are the same for outsourcing the world over.
+Whether you are working with developers in Mexico, Brazil, Canada, India, or Ukraine, these challenges are the same for outsourcing the world over.
 As we’ve outlined in this article, Mexico comes with numerous advantages, which is why it has become such a popular choice for U.S. companies with tech projects that need a reliable partner to deliver the work.

 At the same time, in recent years, India has fallen out of favor as an outsource partner.
 Let’s take a look at why.